artisticbones/growth/README.md

 Accord the video to learn the httpservlet and genericservlet,and try to write the sample code on the video.
 #### Day 18
 Code my own Httpservlet and Genericservlet according to the video tutorial,in the process of writing not a video tutorial I have read more or less three times,it feels more and more difficult.
+#### Day 19
+Today,I learned how to connect a servlet programm to a database and encountered a permissions issue.Locally,the user is an ordinary user,but MySQL is possessed by the root user,and I haven't solved the problem yet.